unionai-oss/pandera/docs/source/dtypes.rst

 Motivations
 ~~~~~~~~~~~

-Pandera defines its own inferface for data types in order to abstract the
+Pandera defines its own interface for data types in order to abstract the
 specificities of dataframe-like data structures in the python ecosystem, such
 as Apache Spark, Apache Arrow and xarray.